guyboertje/jmongo/README.txt

 drop_index
 drop_indexes

-Also the returned objects now closer match those of the regular ruby mongo library
+Also the returned objects are BSON::OrderedHash objects to match those of the regular ruby mongo library